Skip to Main Content

 At MIT, the things students are permitted to use Gen AI applications for will vary depending on the requirements of the Unit.
 Please consult your

-Unit Description or speak to your lecturer about the permitted use of Gen AI applications for your study at MIT.
+Unit Description or speak to your lecturer about the permitted use of Gen AI applications for Unit based study at MIT.

-Ethical use of Gen AI will be detailed in the compulsory unit for all Students, AIM100, from T2 2024.
-This compulsory module will explain the ethical use of Gen AI with detailed examples, as part of MIT's general guidance for students about Academic Integrity.
+Ethical use of Gen AI is detailed in the compulsory unit for all Students, AIM100.
+This compulsory module explains the ethical use of Gen AI with detailed examples, as part of MIT's general guidance for students about Academic Integrity.

 Situations where you should never use Gen AI